nikic/PHP-Parser/doc/component/Error.markdown

 }
 ```

 Both line numbers and column numbers are 1-based.
-EOF errors will be positioned at the position one past the end of the
+EOF errors will be located at the position one past the end of the
 file.

 Error recovery